SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 Tariffs are just messing things up, creating a need for government policy active response which would not have otherwise been needed.
-A disaster, because who is going to claim the government policy repsonse is not totally backwards and regressive!
+A disaster, because who is going to claim the government policy response is not totally backwards and regressive!

 It is best to not have government make any response.